wyhitcs/team-letsencrypt/draftv1.md

 ####Certificate Authority (CA)

 CA is an online organization which issues the Digital Certificate.
-To automatically respond to the requests from Let's encrypt, a CA must install a software called “boulder” to cooperate with Let’s Encrypt.
+To automatically respond to the requests from Let's Encrypt, a CA must install a software called “boulder” to cooperate with Let’s Encrypt.
 Boulder can automatically issue a digital certificate when it receive an certificate request from Let's Encrypt.

 ####ACME protocol